jrmcgarvey/care-alliance/README.md

 Then do a whoami to know your current MacOS operating system ID.
 Then do

-sudo initdb -E UTF8
+/usr/lib/postgresql/10/bin/initdb -E UTF8 ~/postgres
 sudo -u postgres createuser <your MacOS userid> -s
-sudo service postgresql
+sudo service postgresql start

 # Git repository setup (both MacOS and Ubuntu)